 I highly recommend taking your time when searing the beef (or, as we professional chefs like to call it, building the “fond”), as this is where all the umami magic really begins.
 If you pull the meat out while it’s still grey or light tan, you’re leaving behind some seriously complex and savory flavors.
 Take the extra five minutes to develop a true, dark-brown-colored crust.

 - To dry brine or not?
-Dry brining is hands down the best way to prepare beef.
-As salt slowly penetrates the meat, moisture collects on the surface and then reabsorbs, leaving the exterior dry.
-And dry meat yields a beautiful brown Maillard crust every time after searing.
+Dry brining is probably one of the best ways to prepare beef, and honestly, my favorite way to season chunks of beef like this.
+It allows the salt to slowly penetrate the meat.
+Moisture collects on the surface and then reabsorbs, leaving the exterior dry.
+It’ll form this sticky, shiny layer known as a pellicle.
+If you don’t know, dry meat like this on the surface will give you the most beautiful brown Maillard crust every single time after searing it.

-- Braise fat cap-side up: I recommend placing the roast fat-side up in the pot.
-As the fat renders, it bakes down into the meat, acting as a natural basting liquid that keeps the roast juicy.
+- Braise fat cap-side up: Always place the roast fat-side up in the pot.
+As the fat renders and cooks down, it bakes down into the meat.
+It essentially acts as a natural basting liquid that keeps the roast juicy.
+Fat equals flavor, my friends.

 - Beef not shredding?
 This means it hasn’t cooked long enough.
-If the timer goes off and the beef is still resisting the fork, replace the lid and continue cooking for another 30 minutes.
+You should be at least 202° to 204° internally.
+If the timer goes off and the beef still isn’t breaking down with a fork, add the lid back on and cook it for another 30 minutes.

 Serving Suggestions